-When the organization suffers from change saturation, employees begin to suffer too, exhibiting signs of change fatigue on both personal and professional levels.
+When the organization experiences change saturation, employees begin to exhibit signs of change fatigue on both personal and professional levels.
 It’s easy to see why.
-Change is everywhere, bombarding them from all directions.
-New technology, organizational restructuring, political upheaval, complex regulatory requirements, global corporate expansion, ongoing digitalization, and much more.
-On top of that, the level of connectivity we work with today creates an always-on mentality that can wear people down.
+Over the last year alone, people have been asked to adopt changes associated with remote work, new business models, new technologies, organizational restructuring, political and regulatory changes, culture initiatives, ongoing digitalization, and more.
+On top of that, virtual engagements and workplaces are creating an always-on mentality that can wear people down.

 Changes pressuring your mission and strategy today

 Although everyone feels the impacts of change, Prosci Best Practices in Change Management benchmarking research shows that individuals in certain functional areas experience more change saturation than others.
 For example, roles in operations, customer service, sales, human resources and, of course, the change management office see more than their fair share of change initiatives.

 Of these roles, people managers and front-line employees experience the greatest levels of change saturation.
 People managers often implement changes and tend to feel the impacts first.
 And because changes cascade through organizations from the top down, front-line employees tend to bear the cumulative effects of constant change more than any other role.